gimox/json-routing/README.md

 ├── package.json/
 ├── README.md/
 ```
-- **Controller**: contains the logic code
+- **Controller**: contains the code's logic
-- **Policy**: contain function called before controller = middleware
+- **Policy**: contains the function called before the controller = middleware
-- **Routes**: contain all `*.json` routing configuration.
-You can create many *.json file as you need. by default all routes inside a file search for a logic file (= modules = controllers) inside `./controller`, named as *.json + suffix  "Controller.js (the first letter must be capitalized)".
+- **Routes**: contains all the `*.json` routing configuration.
+You can create as many *.json files as you need.
+By default, all routes within a file look up the corresponding controller (= modules = controllers = middleware) inside the controller's default directory `./controller` (or within the directory specified by the user), which uses the following naming format: Route-name (without .json) + "Controller.js (the first letter must be capitalized)".

 > **EXAMPLE:**
-> If you have a definition file called `users.json`, by default the route search the controller `UsersControllers.json`.
+> If you have a definition file called `users.json`, by default the route searches the controller `UsersControllers.js`.
 For routes *auth.json* all routes call the controller `AuthController.js` ecc.. ecc..

-> **NOTE:**  this is a proposed structure but you can configure the module for your structure, you can chagne dir structure or add all routes in a single file.
+> **NOTE:**  this is a proposed structure but you can configure the module for your structure, you can change dir structure or add all routes in a single file.

 ### Creating JSON Configuration file
-Routing file is encoded in JSON format and by **default is in `./routes.`**
+The routing file is encoded in the JSON format and by **default is in `./routes.`**

 Router is created using this syntax: